SolidStateLEDLighting/wifi_5.2/README.md

-# Wifi 5.2 Overview
+# Wifi 5.2 Component

 **This component includes both Wifi and SNTP functionality**
 ___
 ## Wifi Object
 One notable behavior that is important to observe is that the process of connecting to Wifi takes a fair amount of time.
-It is composed of 3 parts:
+It is composed of 3 steps:
-* Connect to a Host (finds the target modem/router and password negotiation is successful)
+* **Connect to a Host** (finds the target modem/router and password negotiation is successful)
-* Obtaining an IP Address (client DNS calls for DHCP services in the host and obtains the address)
+* **Obtaining an IP Address** (client DNCP calls for DHCP services in the host and obtains an IP address)
-* Contacting an SNTP server and requesting epoch time (A timer server name is revolved to a server address and epoch time is retrieved)
+* **Contacting an SNTP server and requesting epoch time** (A timer server name is revolved to an Internet server address and time is retrieved)

-Each of these steps take time and if they run too long, a time-out occurs and the full connection is reset and restarted.
+Each of these steps are timed and if they run too long, a time-out occurs and the full connection is reset and restarted.

-The full process can take 5 to 10 seconds.
+The full process under normal condition normally take 5 to 10 seconds.
 If you try to terminate the process before a full connection is made, then the complexity of reclaiming resouces becomes more difficult to track.

 The first and best way to disconnect is to wait until the connection process is complete first, then disconnect.
 This is the lowest risk process.
 It takes more time, but the results are more predictable.